- You are studying for a degree in bio-engineering or related (bioprocessing, chemistry, biotechnology, cell- and gene technology)

 - some relevant experience with biocatalytic processes for the production of chemicals, food ingredients or cosmetics is an asset

 - The duration of your internship is at least 6 months.

-Below is a list of topics for which we have internship vacancies as of February 2022, except for topic 10 for which we still have internship spots open this year as well.
+Below is a list of topics for which we have internship vacancies as of February 2022, except for topic 1 and 10 for which we still have internship spots open this year as well.

 TOPIC 1 - Process development and scale-up for the fermentative production of L-lactic acid from 2G feedstocks

 In the framework of the Flemish FUCATIL project, this research will focus on the sustainable production of biobased L-lactic acid (L-LA), starting from second-generation (2G) feedstocks such as old paper and cardboard.
 An efficient production process for L-LA will be developed that goes far beyond the state of the art.
 An engineered industrial yeast strain will be used which efficiently produces L-LA by anaerobic fermentation.
 Yet, to obtain an industrially competitive process, advanced fermentation development and fine-tuning is key.
 Therefore, this internship aims to investigate different fermentation strategies, including batch, fed-batch, continuous with or without cell recycle, and to optimize the most important process parameters such as pH, temperature, aeration and medium composition.

 Besides this, the sustainable and economical recovery of purified LA presents the principal challenge in fermentative LA production today.
 Therefore, in situ product recovery (ISPR) will be assessed as an innovative strategy to improve the fermentation performance and efficiently obtain purified LA.
 Different techniques will be investigated, including (reactive) extraction, enzymatic esterification, and adsorption to specific resins.
 Then, the integrated production and isolation of high-purity L-LA will be fine-tuned and scaled up to industrially relevant scale (150 L).
 [PDB, EU]